-I have a Macro that runs when the user clicks on a button.
-Instead, I want the Macro to run when Cell D10 is populated.
-The data for D10 comes from a Data Validation drop down, if that matters.
-This should be easy but I can't figure it out.
+For example, when you have a Macro that runs when the user clicks on a button, but instead you want the Macro to run when Cell D10 is populated.

-Whatever your original code was to run your Macro, put that back into its original form.
+So, whatever your original code is to run your Macro, we recommend you to put it back into its original form.

 Since you are using Excel 2007, this is what you need to do: